diku-dk/futhark/docs/c-api.rst

 ``futlib.h``.
 The API provided in the ``.h`` file is documented in the following.

-Usaging the API revolves around creating a *configuration object*, which can then be used to obtain a *context object*, which must be passed whenever entry points are called.
+Using the API requires creating a *configuration object*, which is then used to obtain a *context object*, which is then used to perform most other operations, such as calling Futhark functions.

 Most functions that can fail return an integer: 0 on success and a non-zero value on error.
 Others return a ``NULL`` pointer.
 Use